Mary Card

 A "doyley" designed by Mary Card for the Belgian Relief Fund, from a 1915 publication.

-Mary Card (24 September 1861 – 13 October 1940) was an Australian designer and educator.
+Mary Card (24 September 1861 – 13 October 1940) was an Australian needlework designer and educator.

 Early life

-Mary Card, born in Castlemaine, Victoria, was the eldest of twelve children born to David Card, a jeweller and watchmaker and Harriet Card (née Watson-Wooldridge) a beautiful and talented actress.
+Mary Card, born in Castlemaine, Victoria, was the eldest of twelve children born to David Card, a jeweller and watchmaker, and Harriet Card (née Watson-Wooldridge), an actress.

 Mary's secondary education at The Ladies College of the Presbyterian Church in Melbourne (now called Presbyterian Ladies' College, Melbourne) was followed by a year at the National Gallery of Victoria Art School in Melbourne.

 Career

 Advertisement for Mary Card's Crochet Book No. 1, from a 1921 publication.

-In 1903 deafness forced Mary to sell the school she had begun in 1889 with her mother and sisters.
-She tried writing short stories for The Australasian newspaper (later Australasian Post) but because she could not earn a living in this way decided to become ‘a professional designer and teacher of needlework through the press’.
+In 1903 deafness forced Mary to sell the school she had begun in 1889.

+She published several short stories in The Australasian newspaper (later Australasian Post) but was unable to make a living.

+She instead began learning needlework, with intentions to become a professional designer and teacher.
 She gained experience by refurbishing Irish crochet lace when it returned to fashion in the early 1900s.

 Her first designs were published, anonymously, in the prestigious American Ladies Home Journal.

-Then in 1910, patterns bearing her name were featured in the Melbourne magazine, New Idea, later renamed Everylady's Journal and in a series of books.
-An excellent interview by her mentor W.A.
-Somerset Shum was published in Everylady's Journal and later appeared as Who is Mary Card?
-A Chat in which the author supplies some Interesting Personalities.
+In 1910, patterns bearing her name were featured in the Melbourne magazine, New Idea, later renamed Everylady's Journal and in a series of books.

-Her fresh new designs with clear, detailed, well-illustrated instructions were very popular and she soon became a celebrity.
-The Australian plants and animals she included in some designs were a welcome change from the English ones.
-Her publishers generously promoted her magazine articles, many books and Giant Charts, sometimes in full-page advertisements in New Idea and Everylady's Journal.
+Her designs were known for including Australian plants and animals, rather than the traditional English flora and fauna.

-Her Charts were revolutionary, with easy-to-follow graphs and working instructions for her ‘big picture’ designs.
-The first in the series, the Wild Rose & Pigeon Supper cloth was released to great acclaim around the world in 1917.
-She was an astute business woman and during this time sold crochet hooks, thread and the transfers for some of her designs directly to the public.
+Her first chart, the Wild Rose & Pigeon Supper cloth, was released in 1917.
+During this time she also sold crochet hooks, thread and the transfers for some of her designs directly to the public.